-Core modules#
+Core modules

 preprocessing > segmentation > measurement > visualization > export

-phenopype.core.preprocessing.blur(image, kernel_size=5, method='averaging', sigma_color=75, sigma_space=75, **kwargs)#
+phenopype.core.preprocessing.blur(image, kernel_size=5, method='averaging', sigma_color=75, sigma_space=75, verbose=False, custom_kernel=None, **kwargs)

-Apply a blurring algorithm to an image.
+Apply a blurring algorithm to an image with enhanced features.

 Parameters:

-• sigma_space (int, optional) – for ‘bilateral’
+• sigma_space (int, optional) – For ‘bilateral’ filter, the filter sigma in the coordinate space.

 Returns: